ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 Apache Flume cannot be used with Azure HDInsight.
 An on-premise Hadoop installation can use Flume to send data to either Azure Storage Blobs or Azure Data Lake Store.
 For more information, see [this blog post](https://blogs.msdn.microsoft.com/bigdatasupport/2014/03/18/using-apache-flume-with-hdinsight/).

-### Other options
-Other options for extract and load are SQL Server Integration Services installed in an Azure Virtual Machine and Azure Data Factory.
-Both have connectors into HDInsight that allow for data movement amongst various sources and destinations.

 ## Transform
 Once data exists in the chosen location, we need to actually clean it, combine it, or prepare it for a specific usage pattern.
 Hive, Pig, and Spark SQL are all very good choices for that kind of work.
 They are all supported on HDInsight.
-They all use MapReduce to achieve scalability and high-performance.

 See [Using Apache Hive as an ETL Tool](./hdinsight-using-apache-hive-as-an-etl-tool.md) for more information on Hive.

 See [Use Pig with Hadoop on HDInsight](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-use-pig) for more information on Pig.

-## Orchestrations

-ETL jobs in HDInsight often involved several different products working in conjunction with each other.
-You might use Hive to clean some portion of the data, while Pig cleans another portion.
-You might use Azure Data Factory to load data into Azure SQL Database from Azure Data Lake Store.

-Orechestration is needed to run the appropriate job at the appropriate time.

-### Oozie

-Apache Oozie is a workflow/coordination system that manages Hadoop jobs.
-It is integrated with the Hadoop stack, and it supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.
-It can also be used to schedule jobs that are specific to a system, such as Java programs or shell scripts.

-For more information, see [Use Oozie with Hadoop to define and run a workflow on HDInsight](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-use-oozie-linux-mac)

-### Azure Data Factory

-Azure Data Factory is the platform for this kind of scenarios.
-It is a cloud-based data integration service that allows you to create data-driven workflows in the cloud for orchestrating and automating data movement and data transformation.
-Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores, process/transform the data by using compute services such as Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, and Azure Machine Learning, and publish output data to data stores such as Azure SQL Data Warehouse for business intelligence (BI) applications to consume.

-For more information on Azure Data Factory, see the [documentation](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-introduction).